MasonDriggers/Modern-Software-Project/README.md

 Ripped code off from here
 https://img.youtube.com/vi/RpWeNzfSUHw/hqdefault.jpg)](https://www.youtube.com/watch?v=RpWeNzfSUHw&list=PLqnslRFeH2UrFW4AUgn-eY37qOAWQpJyg

-Basically a slightly more advanced Eliza as in the inputs don't have to be exactly matched up.
-This is a simple implementation of the philospher bot with Marcus Aurelius quotes loaded in
+## What is This?
+This project is an implementation of a chatbot using Marcus Aurelius, William Shakespeare, Socrates, and Maya Angelou quotes.
+The chatbot leverages natural language processing and machine learning to simulate a conversation with a philosopher.
+It is a slightly more advanced implementation of the Eliza chatbot, as it doesn't require exact matches on inputs.

 ## Installation